Ahmed, D-backs rally for 6 runs in 4th to stun Padres 8-5

-SAN DIEGO (AP) — Nick Ahmed’s two-run single capped a six-run fourth inning for the Arizona Diamondbacks, who rallied from a 5-0 deficit to stun the San Diego Padres 8-5 on Friday night.
+SAN DIEGO (AP) — A night after Arizona’s bullpen blew a game against the NL West-leading San Francisco Giants, a reliever helped the Diamondbacks stun the San Diego Padres.

-Matt Peacock (5-6) hit a go-ahead, two-run single in the fourth and pitched 4 2/3 innings of scoreless relief for the win.
-He struck out four and allowed just three hits.
+Matt Peacock hit a go-ahead, two-run single in a six-run fourth and pitched 4 2/3 innings of scoreless relief as the Diamondbacks rallied from a 5-0 deficit to beat the Padres 8-5 on Friday night.

+Peacock (5-6) struck out four and allowed just three hits.

+What was just as impressive was his offense, including a stolen base after his clutch single with the bases loaded.
+He scored on Nick Ahmed’s two-run single.

+“It creates a lot of excitement inside the dugout,” Diamondbacks manager Torey Lovullo said.
+“He’s a very heady player.
+He’s very confident when he’s on the bases.
+He looks like he’s a well-above baserunner when it comes to speed.

 Trailing 5-2, the Diamondbacks sent 11 batters to the plate in the fourth against rookie lefty Ryan Weathers and reliever Craig Stammen.
 The first seven reached and the first six scored.
 By the time Stammen got the first out, Arizona — which has the worst record in the majors — had taken a three-run lead.